danielfmonzon/ClubCal/Calendar/README.md

 # Usage

-Upon launching ClubCal, enter the ID of the Google Sheet you wish to integrate with.
-The app will display your schedule in an interactive calendar.
+Upon launching ClubCal, the app will display your schedule in an interactive calendar.
 You can add personal notes to any date, which are saved locally and displayed alongside your Google Sheets data.
+Each time you relaunch the app, your calendar's data will be synced up with the sheet again.

 # Dependencies